 The focus of this economics lens is on the financing and revenue sources.

-There are many different ways to achieve UHC, but all require a mix of financing mechanisms.
+There are many different ways to achieve Universal Health Coverage, but all require a mix of financing mechanisms.
 The most common way to finance health care is through a mix of public and private sources.

 This is the most common method of health financing in high-income countries.
 Taxes can be used to finance healthcare directly, or they can be used to co-fund social health insurance programs.